everscale-org/docs/src/develop/api-tools/everdev/guides/create-controller.md

 # How to create controller

-Currently all the controllers must be implemented inside of the `everdev` package.
+Currently, all the controllers must be implemented inside of the `everdev` package.

 To create a new controller: